Community Connect Grants

 - The construction, acquisition, or leasing of facilities, spectrum, land or buildings used to deploy broadband service for:

-- Up to 10% of the grant may be used for the improvement, expansion, construction or acquisition of a community center that provides online access to the public
+- Less than 10% of the grant amount or up to $150,000 may be used for the improvement, expansion, construction or acquisition of a community center that provides online access to the public.

 - Buildings constructed with grant funds must be located on property owned by the awardee